dali-lab/build/milestones/week02/personas.md

 published: true
 ---

-After you have completed User Research, develop your project Personas.
+#Personas
 Personas are hypotheses informed by our research.
 They capture basic demographics, motivations, and frustrations.

-The purpose of Personas is to inspire empathy which is the key to understanding irrational responses.
+Benefits:
+  * defines the user type(s)
+  * inspires empathy for the user(s)
+  * serves as the basis of user-oriented design decisions

+##Tasks:
+    * Synthesize your User Research notes
-Aim for 2-4 personas that accurately describe the variety of users that will use your product.
-Use your Empathy Maps to help synthesize.
+    * Create 2-4 Personas that accurately describe the variety of users - aim to create these together in your team meeting

-Consult this template to fill in details about your users.
-Feel free to include any additional dimensions that help you think about and understand your user in relation to your project (e.g., knowledge, skills, interest, technique, languages, platform, etc.)
+    * Consult this template to fill in details about your users.
+(Feel free to include any additional details that help you think about and understand your user in relation to your project e.g., knowledge, skills, interest, technique, languages, platform, etc.)

 [![](img/persona.png)](img/persona.pdf)